A Static Analysis of Popular C Packages in Linux: Results

 The Kruskal-Wallis rank sum test results are shown in Table~\ref{tab: kw}.
 To recall: these test a null hypothesis that the medians are all equal across the Gentoo's package categories.
 According to the test results, this null hypothesis remains in force; the medians are equal.
 Despite the distribution's long tail in Fig.~\ref{fig: categories hist}, the tail seems to lack power against the half of the warning-free packages.
-This results further reinforces the contradiction with the previous studies mentioned.
+This results further reinforce the contradiction with the previous studies mentioned.
 Having said that, the result is important in terms of the earlier speculation about risk factors.
 While keeping in mind potential false (and true) positives, it seems that users may not particularly need to worry about some particular application domains being particularly risky---at least according to a static analyzer.

 Although not part of the research questions, it is finally interesting to take a brief look on whether the distinct CWEs in Fig.~\ref{fig: cwes} also vary across the package categories.
 To this end, Fig.~\ref{fig: categories cwes} shows a bipartite graph between the CWEs and the categories; the former are at the bottom and the latter at the top, and the sizes of the vertices are scaled by their degrees.
-It can be seen that the CWEs with the highest frequencies do not match perfectly well with the most warning-prone package categories, as defined by the number of CWEs in the categories.
-In fact, many of the warning-prone package categories are also associated with the relatively infrequent CWEs.
-This observation yields a small caveat to the reasoning about risks, as it might be that for instance memory management issues are particularly prevalent in some application domains.
+By looking at the CWEs with the highest frequencies---the large circles colored in white, it can be concluded that these do not match perfectly the most warning-prone package categories, as defined by the number of CWEs in the categories.
+In fact, many of the warning-prone package categories---the larger circles colored in blue on the top-right---are also associated with the relatively infrequent CWEs.
+This observation yields a small caveat to the reasoning about risks, as it might be that for instance memory management issues are prevalent in some application domains.
 While security risks vary across distinct CWEs, the answer to RQ.3 still holds in terms of the volume of warnings outputted by the GCC's static analyzer.